 - You can’t effectively blind participants to the trial as it would be obvious whether you were consuming dark or white chocolate due to its distinct taste – this may have caused a placebo effect if participants believed dark chocolate would be of benefit.

 - The cyclists were regular punters, within a healthy weight range (just) BMI 23.75-24.55kg/m2, but were far from elite athletes with VO2 max values only 41.90 +/- 5.4ml/kg/min.
 (A typical cyclists VO2 max would roughly sit around 80-90ml/kg/min; so double this).

 - Diet was essentially only controlled in the 24hrs preceding exercise testing.
 There are many confounding food choices that could have affected the results such as nitrate concentration or carbohydrate quality of the diet.

-- The flavanol concentration of the chocolates were never specifically tested so conclusions can not be based on the flavanol explicitly.
+- The flavanol concentration of the chocolates was never specifically tested so conclusions cannot be based on the flavanol explicitly.

 So where to from here?